Italian road to socialism: History

-"the maturation of the working class as a new ruling class proceeds...on the basis of a progressive extension...of democratic control over production processes and economic development".

-The PCI will mature with Togliatti in the form of a national-popular party, open to dialogue with the Catholic world and with other democratic forces.

-Luigi Longo, who succeeded Togliatti in 1964, continued in the Togliatti-like Italian road to socialism, in obtaining more advanced laws despite being in the opposition, but at the head of social movements.
-The long struggle of the unions that led to the Workers' Statute in 1970 was hailed as a milestone for the Italian road to socialism, despite the PCI having proposed a more advanced one.
-In the field of foreign relations and the international communist movement, he develops the Togliattian theme of "polycentrism", developing a dialogue both with the countries of the Soviet bloc and with the progressive forces of the Western bloc and with the emerging forces of the non-aligned countries, which they were born from the great process of decolonization underway.
+Togliatti reiterated innovations that were not secondary in Marxist tradition.
+The structural reforms were "the fabric of the Italian road to socialism", which is democratic not only because of its method but because "the maturation of the working class as a new ruling class proceeds ... on the basis of a progressive extension...of democratic control over production processes and economic development".
+The PCI would mature with Togliatti in the form of a national-popular party, open to dialogue with the Catholic world and with other democratic forces.
+Luigi Longo, who succeeded Togliatti in 1964, continued in the Togliatti-like Italian road to socialism in obtaining more advanced laws despite being in the opposition but at the head of social movements.
+The long struggle of the trade unions that led to the Workers' Statute in 1970 was hailed as a milestone for the Italian road to socialism, despite the PCI having proposed a more advanced one.